ROBOTIS-GIT/emanual/docs/en/software/rplus1/manager.md

 # [Introduction](#introduction)

 RoboPlus Manager is used to handle devices used by a robot.
 Major functions of this program are as follows.
-Manage controller firmware.
-(Update and Restore) Inspect the status of the controller and peripheral devices.
-(Test) Set the required modes.
+- Manage controller firmware.
+(Update and Restore)
+- Inspect the status of the controller and peripheral devices.
+(Test)
+- Set the required modes.
 (Settings)

 ![](/assets/images/sw/rplus1/manager/roboplus_manager_001.png)

 ## [Install](#install)

-`Download` [RoboPlus]
+- `Download` [RoboPlus]
-{: .notice--download}

 RoboPlus is a software to create a customized programme for every ROBOTIS product.